-Music Theory II is a full-year course designed for students pursuing a major sequence in music and to introduce students to the history of music.
+Music Theory II is a 1/2 credit course that meets every other day for the full year.
+It is designed for students pursuing a major sequence in music and to introduce students to the history of music.
 The curriculum includes the study of different music styles in connection to a comprehensive overview of historical periods and is guided by the NYS Standards of Music.
 The course emphasis is on studying, understanding and appreciating music composers from all musical style periods.
 The course includes further analysis and in-depth study of the aspects constituting Music Theory I and follows the NYS Standards of Music.
 Successful completion of Music Theory I course is required.
 A final exam will be given.